xpdavid/CS2103R-Report/index.md

 findbugsMain.finalizedBy printFindbugsMainResults
 ```

-[Here](https://github.com/xpdavid/teammates/blob/findbugs/build.gradle#L348) is what the "Printer" looks like in `Gradle`.

-Below is the violation report print by the "Printer".
+Below is the violation report print by the task `printFindbugsMainResults`.

 ```
 $ ./gradlew findbugsMain